Usage

 • sftp

-Without --inplace (the default) rclone will first upload to a temporary file with an extension like this, where XXXXXX represents a random string and .partial is --partial-suffix value (.partial by default).
+Without --inplace (the default) rclone will first upload to a temporary file with an extension like this, where XXXXXX represents a hash of the source file's fingerprint and .partial is --partial-suffix value (.partial by default).

 original-file-name.XXXXXX.partial